blacknet-ninja/blacknet-desktop/README.md

 # blacknet-desktop

-Blacknet app is essentially the blacknet daemon bundled with a UI using Electron.
+Blacknet desktop is essentially the blacknet daemon bundled with a UI using Electron.